Title: Hidashi no Gen / Barefoot Gen

 The film fails to foreshadow beyond its short sketches of war-horror, too.
 It can become frustrating seeing something brought up there-and-then to become a minor plot-point, explained dully (and always explained, rarely ever truly depicted without an apologetic annotation of its meaning), and subsequently resolved within seconds.
 The film not only fails to flow because of this, but feels convenient in its depressing imagery.
 The five-odd minutes of movie-time that Gen works with a rich family, caring for a brother-in-law, is infested with plot-holes, but worse, only serves to show us the extent of the bomb and one soppy attempt at sentimentalism.

 Barefoot Gen captures the horror of nuclear war loudly, and propels an inexplicit message of nuclear disarmament, but that’s all it has going for it.
 Being a movie is secondary.
 And thus, I fear I’m being heartless to the terrible human tragedy that befall Japan.
 My own heart cries out that I, calling Barefoot Gen out, am unsympathetic to the sheer loss of life that must never be repeated.
-But, at the end of the day, a call for an end-to-arms via tragic loss of life shouldn’t need to be convincing, it does not need to be depressing: it’s a message already convincing, a reality already depressing, and these are things Barefoot Gen manages on fantastic animation, real-world-context and principal, not on skill.
+But, at the end of the day, a call for an end-to-arms via tragic loss of life shouldn’t need to be convincing, it does not need to be depressing: it’s a message already convincing, a reality already depressing, and these are things Barefoot Gen manages on fantastic animation, real-world-context and principal, not on movie-making skill.